nubank/workspaces/README.md

 ### Responsive grid

 Your cards are placed in a responsive grid, this means that the number of columns you have available will vary according to your page width size.
-In the right below the workspace tabs you can see how many columns you have available right now (eg: `c8` means 8 columns).
+Right below the workspace tabs you can see how many columns you have available right now (eg: `c8` means 8 columns).

 Each responsive breakpoint will have stored separated, so you can arange a workspace